omeshwarkandari/dockerimage/readme.md

-CI job: Declarative Pipeline to create a docker image from Git-hub SCM using Jenkins and pushing it to the Docker-hub registry.
+Objective: CI Pipeline to Clone, Build Image using and Copy into the Artifactory.
-Required Components: SCM, Jenkis & Artifact Repository.
+In our example we are using using the declarative Pipeline where Git-hub is our SCM, Jenkins is used to build the docker image and Docker-hub is the artifactory.

+Create the Setup:

 1. SCM - Github

 2. Jenkins Server: Refer to "jenkins_setup.yml"